Shopify/mobile-buy-sdk-ios/README.md

 If you would like to not include the Mobile Buy SDK Project within your existing project, you can link directly to the `Buy.framework`.

-1. Open the `Mobile Buy SDK.xcodeproj` and build the `Universal Framework` Target
+1. Open the `Mobile Buy SDK.xcodeproj` and build the `Static Universal Framework` scheme
-2. Drag the `Buy.framework` that was just created from `Mobile Buy SDK Sample Apps` onto the `Linked Frameworks and Libraries` section for the target you want to add the framework to.
+2. Drag the `Buy.framework` that was just created from `Mobile Buy SDK Sample Apps` into the `Linked Frameworks and Libraries` section for the target you want to add the framework to.
 Check Copy items if needed so the framework is copied to your project
 3. In the `Build Settings` tab, add `-all_load` to `Other Linker Flags`

 #### CocoaPods